atrocore/atrocore/docs/09.installation-and-maintenance/01.installation/index.md

 > Replace `my-atrocore-project` with the actual project name.

-> The `data/.*-tmp` directory names are internal and can change between releases.
-Re-check these rules after a major system update.

 ### 6. Configure the crontab
    6.1.
 Open crontab for your webserver user, which is www-data in our case:
 ```